 Ladders are a staple around most homes and workplaces.
-These versatile pieces of equipment can be used for projects around the home such as hanging pictures, paintings, or even changing light bulbs.
-Ladders are also used for maintenance-type situations at homes such as roof repairs or window work.
-On the job site, this piece of equipment can be priceless and must be made of quality material to ensure safety when using.
-Below we discuss the top ladders in 2021 available on the market based on durability and efficiency.
+These versatile pieces of equipment can be used for projects around the home, such as hanging pictures and paintings or changing light bulbs.
+Ladders are also used for maintenance-type situations around homes, like roof repairs and window work.
+They can also help you maximize your storage space by helping you get to hard-to-reach places.
+On the job site, this piece of equipment can be priceless.
+They must be made of quality material to ensure safety when in use.
+Below, we discuss the top ladders in 2022 available on the market based on their durability and efficiency.

 This 12.5-foot ladder offers the whole package at a great price.
-Versatile enough for use on any job around the house whether painting, changing fixtures and bulbs, or anything in between, this ladder is perfect for all projects and dependable for multiple uses.
+It is versatile enough for use on any job around the house.
+Whether you plan on painting, changing fixtures and bulbs, or anything in between, this ladder is perfect for all projects.

 It features a one-button retraction for quick storage after the job

 Non-slip end caps allow for up to 330lbs of weight and the retraction is slow to avoid finger injuries

 Reports of broken pins are reported after several uses